 Alan Yates, OBE

 An experienced energy project management leader who creates lasting partnerships and strong relationships.
 Ellie’s business, Energy Harmonics Ltd, has a specialism in managing district heating projects from mapping through to detailed development.
-Ellie has worked with local authority and other public and private sector clients for over 15 years, holding senior positions in global and UK consultancy firms including the Atkins Group company Faithful+Gould and more recently as Director of Adecoe; an energy in housing SME.
+Ellie has worked with local authority and other public and private sector clients for over 15 years, holding senior positions in global and UK consultancy firms including the Atkins Group company Faithful+Gould and more recently as Director of Adecoe; an energy-in-housing SME.
 She currently acts as heat networks project manager for multiple clients with schemes incorporating heat pumps, energy from waste, gas CHP and private wire supply.

-One of SHAP’s two recent new Board recruits, Rebecca is currently a Business Modelling Consultant at Energy Systems Catapult (ESC), supporting low carbon innovators and disruptors to develop new business models in the energy sector.
+Rebecca is currently a Business Modelling Consultant at Energy Systems Catapult (ESC), supporting low carbon innovators and disruptors to develop new business models in the energy sector.
 She has also worked as a Research Assistant to understand public attitudes towards different interventions to manage the spread of Ash Die-Back disease as well as helping to develop the Worcestershire Food Network directory to promote locally-produced food being used by food businesses in the area.

 Rebecca’s interest in sustainability has been a longstanding passion, having focused on sustainability and climate change policy during her BA (Geography) at the University of Oxford.
 She is currently completing an MSc in Sustainable Energy Provision and Demand Management at the Centre for Alternative Technology (CAT), which has led her to develop a passion for more sustainable homes in the future.

-Our other recent Board recruit, along with Rebecca, is Samantha Crichton – Sam specialises in energy policy development and stakeholder engagement in the built environment sector.
+Sam specialises in energy policy development and stakeholder engagement in the built environment sector.
 She has worked with clients across the sustainable energy and decarbonisation sector including housing providers, manufacturers and local and national government helping them shape the policy debate and communicate complex policy to a range of target stakeholders.

 Sam has a First-class BSc (Hons) in Environment, Economics and Ecology from the University of York accredited by the Institute of Environmental Sciences.
 Sam is a Senior Consultant at Ecuity, having joined the organisation after graduating as a Policy and Commercial Analyst.